-Provision for long service leave
+Provision for annual leave and long service leave

-The calculation of long service leave has been based on estimates and judgements made by the Directors.
+The calculation of annual leave and long service leave has been based on estimates and judgements made by the Directors.
 Should any of these estimates or judgements significantly change this could have a material effect on the amount recognised.